 This delicious Breakfast Skillet starts with a flavorful and creamy chorizo, onion and spinach filling that’s topped with fluffy buttery oregano biscuits.
-If you love this recipe, you will also love this Cheesy Chicken Potato Frittata, Easy Breakfast Egg Casserole, and Creamy Baked Cheese Grits.

 Hi, I’m Charles Hunter III, the personal chef and blogger behind The Salted Table.
 I own an in-home catering company in Nashville, TN where my team and I come to your home to prepare meals for your backyard dinner parties, anniversaries, birthdays, business meetings and more.
 If we can have access to your kitchen, we can make anything happen.
 I’ve been cooking for as long as I can remember.
 I grew up around a lot of women who loved to cook, and did it often.
 Sunday suppers, holiday gatherings, Friday fish fry’s, and family reunions.